pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - `RecursionStopper`
 - new process specific variable `CurrentExecutionEnvironment` with values: `DefaultExecutionEnvironment` by default and `TestExecutionEnvironment` during test run
-- SUnit improvements: time limit for tests, preventing "forked debuggers".
+- SUnit improvements: time limit for tests, preventing "forked debuggers"
 - new assert extension to compare floats by closeTo:
 - more class comments and documentation